cubiq/vanilla-docs/docs/features/sso/jsconnect/index.html.md

 Data is synced at every new login.
 For instance, providing a different email address on the user's fifth login will still log them into the same account, but will update their Vanilla email address.

+The Photo URL is accepted only if the user has not uploaded their own avatar in the forum yet, and it is a valid URL.
+Imported avatars (if you migrated to Vanilla from another platform) count as the user having uploaded their own avatar.

 **We strongly recommend against creating new users via the API.** Our SSO solution lazy-creates new users for maximum robustness and reliability.
 Once a new user is created, you can optionally sync additional data about the user over API as needed.

 ## Unified user experience